-- If your garden has a lot of ticks you should consider changing some of the plants and bushes, clean up the garden, clean up areas with a lot of moist and create barriers, etc.
+- If your garden has a lot of ticks you should consider changing some of the plants and bushes, cleaning up the garden, cleaning up areas with a lot of moisture and creating barriers, etc.

 - Avoid going to tick-infested areas.
 A field where ticks are known to flourish, for example, is obviously not a great place to take your dog.
 Finding a special park that is believed to be tick-free can be a great help.

 If you weren’t able to prevent your dog from getting ticks, then you will want to know the places where they are most likely to appear on your dog.
 Remember, ticks can latch on anywhere on your dog—these places just require a bit of special attention.